odellus/tennis/Report.md

 ```

 #### Self-play
-As you can see from the fact we call `agent.act()` for both agents in the simulation using the same PyTorch model, we are exploiting the fact that the tennis environment has been designed for reinforment learning agents exploiting self-play.
+As you can see from the fact we call `agent.act()` for both agents in the simulation using the same PyTorch model, we are exploiting the fact that the tennis environment has been designed for reinforment learning agents which utilize self-play.

 #### Parameter Noise
 After much consternation and many weaks spent fooling with every configuration possible, up to and including adding a prioritized experience replay buffer<sup>5</sup>, we decided to utilize parameter noise<sup>7</sup> as opposed to action noise to explore the policy space.
 Our novel implementation of parameter noise went as follows: